ahooravp/ahooravp/README.md

  I specialize in crafting intuitive user interfaces, whether they live on the web or as standalone desktop applications.

-🚀 What I Do
+🚀 What I Do:

   Frontend Development: Building responsive, modern web apps using React and Tailwind CSS.
   Desktop GUIs: Creating functional, high-performance desktop software with Python and PyQt5.
   Full-Stack Curious: Bridging the gap between beautiful design and logic-driven backends.

-🛠 Tech Stack
+🛠 Tech Stack:

   Languages:
-  Python,
+  •Python,
-  JavaScript (ES6+),
+  •JavaScript (ES6+),
-  HTML5,
-  CSS3
+  •HTML5,
+  •CSS3

   Web Frontend:
+  •React.js,
-  React.js, Tailwind CSS
+  •Tailwind CSS

   Desktop UI:
-  PyQt5, Tkinter
+  •PyQt5,
+  •Tkinter

   Tools:
+  •Git,
+  •GitHub,
-  Git, GitHub, VS Code
+  •VS Code

-📫 Connect with me
+📫 Connect with me:

-  LinkedIn: Your Name
+  •LinkedIn: Your Name

-  Portfolio: Link to your site
+  •Portfolio: Link to your site

-  Email: ahooravhp@gmail.com
+  •Email: ahooravhp@gmail.com

-💡 Fun Fact
+💡 Fun Fact:

   I’ve been coding for 3 years, which means I've spent roughly 10% of that time writing code